How long do I have to report a workplace injury in NSW?

 If there is a denial, payment cut, treatment refusal, or work-capacity decision, start with the dispute hub.

-The written insurer reason usually decides whether the next page should be Section 78, weekly payments, treatment denial, work capacity, IME, or PIC procedure.
+The insurer’s written reasons help identify whether the issue concerns Section 78, weekly payments, treatment, work capacity, an IME, or PIC procedure.

-If the injury is long-term or serious, connect the injury guide with WPI and serious-injury planning.
+If the injury has lasting effects, connect the injury guide with WPI, section 39, and damages planning.

 Back, neck, psychological, brain, amputation, surgery, chronic pain, and CRPS files may need earlier evidence planning because later thresholds are evidence-heavy.